linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

     {{</ file >}}

     - The Playbook `my_linode` contains the `Create Linode` play, which will be executed on `hosts: localhost`.
 This means the Ansible playbook will execute on the local system and use it as a vehicle to deploy the remote Linode instances.
     - The `vars_files` key provides the location of a local file that contains variable values to populate in the play.
 The value of any variables defined in the vars file will substitute any Jinja template variables used in the Playbook.
-Jinja template variables are any vars between `{{ my_var }}`.
+Jinja template variables are any variables between curly brackets, like: `{{ my_var }}`.
     - The `Create a new Linode` task calls the `linode_v4` module and provides all required module parameters as arguments, plus additional arguments to configure the Linode's deployment.
 For details on each parameter, see the [linode_v4 Module Parameters](#linode-v4-module-parameters) section.

         {{< note >}}
   Usage of `groups` is deprecated, but still supported by Linode's API v4.
 The [Linode dynamic inventory module](#linode-dynamic-inventory-module) requires groups to generate an Ansible inventory and will be used later in this guide.
         {{</ note >}}

     - The`register` keyword defines a variable name, `my_linode` that will store `linode_v4` module return data.
 For instance, you could reference the `my_linode` variable later in your Playbook to complete other actions using data about your Linode.
 This keyword is not required to deploy a Linode instance, but represents a common way to declare and use variables in Ansible Playbooks.
-For example, the task in the snippet below will use Ansible's [debug module](https://docs.ansible.com/ansible/2.4/debug_module.html) and the `my_linode` variable to print out a message with the Linode instance's ID and IPv4 address during Playbook execution.
+The task in the snippet below will use Ansible's [debug module](https://docs.ansible.com/ansible/2.4/debug_module.html) and the `my_linode` variable to print out a message with the Linode instance's ID and IPv4 address during Playbook execution.

         {{< file >}}
 ...